Genealogy resources - Maps and parish histories

 1839 – St. Philomena, Stonelick

-The third and last filial of St. Martin’s was the parish at Stonelick in Clermont County, which was formed to acommodate the French and German immigrants who had settled in that vicinity.
-Fathers Gacon and Cheymol of St. Martin’s established the parish in 1840 when the log church of St. Philomena was dedicated.
+The third and last filial of St. Martin’s was the parish at Stonelick in Clermont County, which was formed to accommodate the French and German immigrants who had settled in that vicinity.
+In 1840, Fathers Gacon and Cheymol from St. Martin’s laid the foundations of the parish, dedicating the log church to St. Philomena.

 1840 – St. Michael, Ripley